LeanIX Enterprise Architecture Overview

 Fact Sheets and Meta Model

-LeanIX Enterprise Architecture allows you to document the organization's IT landscape and architectural elements using so-called Fact Sheets.
-Each architectural object, such as applications, business capabilities, IT components, etc., has its own Fact Sheet to store relevant information.
+LeanIX documents the organization's IT landscape and architectural elements using so-called fact sheets.
+Each architectural object, such as applications, business capabilities, IT components, etc., has its own fact sheet to store relevant information.

-Fact Sheets form the foundation of the Meta Model.
-The LeanIX Meta Model is like a blueprint that defines the relationships between different architectural elements and how the information in Fact Sheets is interconnected.
-For example, Business Capabilities rely on Applications, which, in turn, use Data Objects and IT Components, while Organizations use Applications and so forth.
+Fact sheets form the foundation of the meta model.
+Meta model is like a blueprint that defines the relationships between different architectural elements and how the information in fact sheets is interconnected.
+For example, business capabilities rely on applications, which, in turn, use IT Components, while organizations use applications and so forth.

-The Meta Model can also be customized so that organizations can adjust the structure and relationships of architectural elements to meet their unique requirements.
-However, customizing the Meta Model should be done thoughtfully, considering that the out-of-the-box Meta Model is already well-suited for its intended purpose.
-To learn more about the Meta Model and modeling Fact Sheets, see Meta Model.
+The meta model can also be customized to adjust the structure and relationships of architectural elements.
+However, customizing the meta model should be done thoughtfully, as the out-of-the-box meta model is already well-designed for its intended purpose.
+To learn more about the meta model and modeling fact sheets, see Meta Model.

 LeanIX Meta Model